 Would you walk like that?
 Furthermore, talking about the social problems existing in our nations is of paramount importance, especially for people to stop outsourcing their problems.
 The fault of a country's economic problem is not a disease.
 It exists and has always existed.
 Just go back to the news two to three years ago and you'll see.

-So Far Cry 6 does its job very well in bringing these issues to the center of the stage through the brilliant and ever-impressive presence of Giancarlo Esposito.
+So Far Cry 6 does its job very well in bringing these issues to center stage through the brilliant and ever-important presence of Giancarlo Esposito.
 And to give more cloth to these – which should not be controversial – the right to vote and LGBTQ+ rights.

 Giancarlo Esposito shows all his talent as Anton Castillo.
 His voice acting and voice acting for the game are without a doubt outstanding.
 The actor is best known for his character Gustavo “Gus” Fring in the series Breaking Bad and BEtter Call Saul, a role that earned him an Emmy Awards nomination for Best Supporting Actor in a Drama Series (2012).